IS220PAOCH1B, REV B - Analog Output I/O Module

 The PAOC provides current feedback monitoring for each of its eight simplex 0-20 mA analog outputs.
 The output current is measured using a 16-bit analog-to-digital converter and a 50-ohm resistor on the terminal board.
 The PAOC I/O pack, featuring eight linear, high-compliance analog outputs, has certain operational limitations based on the ambient environment.
 For PAOCH1B packs, the operating temperature range is -40 to 70°C (-40 to 158°F) when measured from the outside of the pack.
 However, due to its dense triple board layout, the maximum ambient temperature must be reduced depending on the specific application.
 The minimum output impedance is defined by the minimum series equivalent resistance of the customer load, as indicated by the terminal board screws across the 0–20 mA output range.

 WOC has the largest stock of OEM Replacement Parts for GE Distributed Control Systems.
 We can also repair your faulty boards and supply unused and rebuilt boards backed up with a warranty.
-Our team of experts is available round the clock to support your OEM needs.
+Our team of experts is available around the clock to support your OEM needs.
 Our team of experts at WOC is happy to assist you with any of your automation requirements.
 For pricing and availability on parts and repairs, kindly contact our team by phone or email.